 “Foundations” and “Practice and Innovation” papers must not exceed 10 pages (including figures and appendices, excluding references).
 All papers may include 1 additional page for references.
 All submissions must be in English.
 “New Ideas/Vision” must not exceed 6 pages (including figures, appendices AND references).
-Submissions must adhere to the ACM formatting instructions (specifically the sigconf template), which can be found at:
+Submissions must adhere to the IEEE formatting instructions, which can be found at:

 MODELS 2019’s double blind review process will use a single phase with no rebuttals.
 There will be an extended discussion phase monitored by one or two Program Board members assigned to each paper.
 The Program Chairs will also be heavily involved in monitoring discussions and reviews, to ensure that quality reviews are produced.